margheRita.Rmd

 The full results of the analysis are saved to the text file

-We found useful providing a function to retrieve the list of significant features:
+We found it helpful to provide a function for retrieving the list of significant features:

 Metabolite identification in margheRita is performed by means of the